-However, not all air purifiers are exactly the same.
-In order to deal with asthma, you should select a specific kind of air purifier.
+However, not all air purifiers are the same.
+To deal with asthma, you should select a specific kind of air purifier.
 If you get the wrong kind, it could actually work to make your asthma even worse.

 Best Air Purifier Models for Asthma

-This device uses a HEPA filter with the option of adding more power by using any one of four filters.
+This device uses a HEPA filter to add more power by using any one of four filters.
 These would include an odor neutralizer, a pet allergy reducer, a toxin absorber, and a germ defense filter.
 Whichever one you think you need the most should go in the purifier and work its magic.

 This is another excellent option for asthma patients.
 It also uses a HEPA filter, effectively removing any particles that may induce asthma.
-This filter is verified by the Association of Home Appliance Manufacturers.
+The Association of Home Appliance Manufacturers verifies this filter.

 With this device, you can even set a special mode for colder weather.
 This allows the filter to suck in any viruses that may lead to colds or flu.
 However, while this purifier may be immensely effective, it only works properly on an area of 150 square feet.